 I want to live in a society where that 90% drops down to 0%, but effecting that kind of cultural change is a mighty, mighty task.
 Until then, I think that working to separate our body image struggles from our food choices and working towards making peace with them both is the next best thing.
-And now that I’ve had my second kid, I’m just as jiggly as before but I’m getting a lot more comfortable with it.
+And now that I’ve had my second kid, I’m just as jiggly as before but I’m a lot more comfortable with it.
 I’m happy with my eating and exercise habits and the body they’ve teamed up with my genetics to produce.
-Like any mom, I wouldn’t trade my kids for the most “perfect” body in the world, so I’m accepting that it just is what it is.
+Modeling a healthy relationship with food for my girls (notice that I didn’t say “healthy eating habits”) is so much more important to me than what my body looks like.

 How did your upbringing influence your relationship with food?
 Let me know in the comments!